marktaborosi/storage-navigator/README.md

 # storage-navigator
-A simple lightweight storage/file browser and navigator library with rendering options.
+A simple lightweight universal storage/file browser and navigator library with rendering options.